hemisemidemipresent/btd6-modding-tutorial/README.md

 ## Hacker pool

 By default the game doesn't let you access public coop, races, collection events and odyssey if your Mods folder isn't empty, to prevent cheating.
-Using mods that give your account an advantage such as infinite money/xp/trophies/knowledge mods or abusing the speedhack to grind faster will get your account flagged.
+Using mods that give your account an advantage such as infinite money/xp/trophies/knowledge mods will get your account flagged.
 To protect your account, setup a Windows virtual machine and use a second Steam account to play mods (can also be done without a virtual machine but it's pretty annoying to switch between accounts).
 If you are flagged, you will have 2 leaves above your settings icon and you will no longer be able to play public coop games or submit race times.
+Using the speedhack in singleplayer is usually fine, unless you abuse it to grind monkey money faster and then get a top 50 time in a race.

 ## How to temporarily disable melonloader